panifie/PingPong.jl/docs/src/watchers/watchers.md

 - `isstale`: Should evaluate if the watcher is in a degraded state, e.g. when it can't fetch new data.
 - `fetch!`: A watcher runs queries on specified interval, so you should only use `fetch!` when you want to be sure that the watcher has the latest data.
 - `flush!`: like `fetch!` the watcher already flushes at predetermined intervals, use this only to ensure flushing in case of shutdown.
 The watcher *does* call flush on destruction through its finalizer, but it does so asynchronously and doesn't ensure the success of the flush operation.
-- `delete!`: deletes the watcher data from the storage backend used by `flush!`.
+- `delete!`: deletes the watcher data from the storage backend used by `flush!` (and empties the buffer).
+- `deleteat!`: deletes the watcher data within a date range (and empties the buffer).

 ## Imlementation interface
 To implement a custom watcher you have to define the functions such that dispatch happens through the watcher name interpreted as a value `Val{Symbol(my_watcher_name)}`.
 So a function needs to have a signature like `_fetch!(w::Watcher, ::Val{some_symbol})`.